What does your child learn at school each day?

 Find information about our curriculum subjects here.
 Further information can be found in the termly class newsletters.

-The government has set a new curriculum to be followed by all state schools.
-It is divided into sections for KS1 (Yr1/2), lower KS2 ( Yr3/4) and upper KS2 (Yr5/6).
+The government has set a curriculum to be followed by all state schools.
+It is divided into sections for EYFS (Nursery and Reception), KS1 (Yr1/2), lower KS2 ( Yr3/4) and upper KS2 (Yr5/6).

 In each of these key stages there are expectations of the key skills and knowledge to be acquired, including such things as specific times tables and spellings.